 The assumptions behind this scenario are also as inaccurate as the likelihood of it actually happening, namely that roulette is purely a game of luck that leaves you at the mercy of the wheel.

 The first important decision you have to make is to carefully choose the kind of roulette you’re going to play.
-There’s the choice of American or European.
+There’s the choice of American, European and French versions of roulette.
 The former has both the numbers ‘0’ and ‘00’ as well as 1 to 36, making 38 possible places where the ball could land.
 On the other hand, European roulette doesn’t have the additional ‘00’ so there are just 37 possibilities.
 The difference may sound marginal but it’s certainly something to be considered.
+The French version is the most rare, yet the more favorable to player.

 Start to play roulette and you’ll soon discover that one of the real beauties of the game is the wide range of betting options it offers you.
 For example beyond the simple choice of red or black you can also bet on groups of twelve numbers – 1-12, 13-24 or 25-36 – which will reward you for a win at 2 to 1 or even on four numbers in a block on the table that pays out at 8 to1.
 So, as you can see, there are options to appeal to both the cautious and more adventurous gambler.